Talk to us. You’ll see the difference.

 Interview Preparation Tips

-- Research is key, find out as much as possible about your prospective employer in advance of the interview.
+- Find out as much as possible about your prospective employer in advance of the interview.

-- Dress smartly, first impressions last and people often remember a person by what they were wearing.
+- Dress appropriately; interviewers often remember a candidate by what they were wearing.

-- Sell yourself, take the opportunities presented during the interview to demonstrate your key professional qualities e.g. resilience, leadership, communication skills etc.
+- Demonstrate your key professional qualities e.g. resilience, leadership, communication skills.

-- Write down 5 questions that you will ask the interviewer.
+- Write down five questions you will ask the interviewer.

-At VANRATH our consultants are sector specific and have an in-depth knowledge of and experience in their respective fields.
-They are knowledgeable and experienced in the processes and the skills that our clients are looking for and will work closely with you in advance of the interview to ensure you are fully prepared.
-If you would like to discuss your CV in more detail please get in touch for a confidential conversation.
+At VANRATH our consultants are sector specific and have in-depth knowledge of, and experience in, their respective fields.
+They are understand the interview processes and the skills that our clients are looking for.
+They will work closely with you in advance of the interview to ensure you are fully prepared.
+If you would like to discuss your CV in more detail, please contact us for a confidential conversation.